White Bread

 Why You’ll Love My Recipe

-Why settle for the bland, slightly sweet white bread that you can buy at the supermarket when you can make your own and get a better tasting product?
+Why settle for the bread that you can buy at the grocery store when you can make your own?
 Breadmaking is easier than you think, and it has the added benefit of making your whole house smell amazing!

 Two slices of homemade white bread on a plate, with a loaf in the background, a bowl of jam, a stick of butter, and a striped towel on a white countertop.